couchbase/kv_engine/docs/ExternalAuthProvider.md

 ## Successful Authentication response

-The provider should reply with status code Success or AuthContinue.
+The provider should reply with status code Success.

     {
       "response": "base64 encoded response to send to the client", "rbac": {
         "Users RBAC entry": ""
+      },
+      "domain" : "local"
     }
-    }

 `response` is an optional field which contains the base64 encoded data which should be returned to the client as part of the SASL command.

 `rbac` contains the RBAC entry in the same format as in [rbac.md](rbac.md#File-Format).
-This field is mandatory unless the request contained `"authentication-only" : true`.
+This field should only exist for external users and is mandatory unless the request contained `"authentication-only" : true`.
 In that case it may or may not be present.

+`domain` may be set to "local" if the user represents a local user and the RBAC definition for the user should be located in the local RBAC database (`memcached.rbac`).

 If nothing is to be sent back to the client and `"authentication-only" : true` was set to true, the response looks like: